 The majority of our investments fall into this category of investment vehicles.
 They provide the best balance between risk and reward for long-term investing.

 When I was a more active investor, I used to invest more in stocks than mutual funds.
-The majority of my stocks were blue chip stocks (i.e., DOW and S&P500 stocks).
-Now most of my investments are in low-expense mutual funds and ETFs; including about 5% in Commodities.
-Although investing in individual stocks can bring greater reward, it is also riskier.
+The majority of my stocks were blue-chip stocks (i.e., DOW and S&P500 stocks).
+Now, most of my investments are in low-expense mutual funds and ETFs; including about 5% in Commodities.
+Although investing in individual stocks can bring greater rewards, it is also riskier.
 In the end, I found it better to diversify with funds and ETFs instead.

-Here is the list of investments under the moderate risk investments group:
+Here is the list of investments under the equities and moderate-risk investments group: